warpnet/ansible-demo/README.md

 # Vagrant Demo
 This Vagrant setup installs 3 CentOS 7 machines, 1 ansible controller and 2 nodes that can be managed by Ansible.
 Also this Vagrant setup provides a development AWX machine, so you can test and develop environments using Anisible AWX.

 This setup can be used to develop Ansible playbooks and AWX or can be used for workshops and other educational purposes.

+For a tutorial of Ansible AWX click [here](README-AWX.md)!

 ## Prerequisites
 This setup has been tested on Ubuntu 18.04 LTS and MacOS Catalina.
 The following prerequisites are needed: